Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 But the problem with product-based online businesses is that you often need to spend a lot of time finding products to sell online.
 And this model comes with high startup costs (you need an inventory).

 Plus, it takes time to get enough customers to make your online store profitable.
-If you factor in things like shipping and taxes, profit margins aren’t that high for ecommerce companies.
+If you factor in things like shipping and returns, profit margins aren’t that high for e-commerce companies.

 Oh, and dropshipping?
 They have something of a scammy reputation